 - mineralocorticoid receptor antagonists (MRAs)

 Doctors may treat diastolic heart failure using many of the same medications that are options for systolic heart failure.
-However, this type of heart failure isn’t as well understood or studied.
-That means doctors don’t have the same guidelines for what may be the most effective treatment.

 In general, the main approaches to treating diastolic heart failure with medication include:

 - Medications to reduce fluid buildup: Diuretics, sometimes called “fluid pills,” help your body get rid of excess fluid.

 - Medications to control other conditions: Treatment may focus on managing conditions, most importantly, high blood pressure, which can have a big effect on diastolic heart failure.

 New evidencesuggests there may be a role for SGLT2 inhibitors in diastolic heart failure.